-- Select a Font from the drop-down list. - Specify the Text Size in drawing units. - Click the Color button to specify the color of the selected or subsequently typed text. - Click the Bold B button to specify text as bold. - Click the Italic I button to specify text as italic. - Click the Underline \boxed{U} button to specify text as underlined. - Click the Strikethrough 5 button to selected or specify text as strickenthrough.

-- Click the Align Left , Align
+- Select a Font from the drop-down list. - Specify the Text Size in drawing units. - Click the Color button to specify the color of the selected or subsequently typed text. - Click the Bold B button to specify the selected text as bold. - Click the Italic I button to specify the selected text as italic. - Click the Underline U button to specify the selected text as underlined. - Click the Strikethrough button to specify the selected text as strickenthrough. - Click the Uppercase A button to display the selected text in all capital letters. - Click the Align Left , Align Center , or Align Right button to specify the how text is aligned. - Click the Paragraph Options button to specify the selected paragraph's align-

-Center , or Align Right button to specify the how text is aligned. - Click the Paragraph Options button to specify the selected paragraph's alignment, spacing and bullets or numbering in the Paragraph Options dialog. - Specify the Zoom factor of the selected text by typing a percentage value in the text field or clicking the up/down arrows.
+- ment, spacing and bullets or numbering in the Paragraph Options dialog. - Specify the Zoom factor of the selected text by typing a percentage value in the text field or clicking the up/down arrows.
 This setting only affects the text as it appears in this dialog.